 Selling your house the traditional way can be expensive and time-consuming.
 Once you add up the costs of cleaning and repainting, finishing home improvement projects, staging your home, and hiring a real estate agent, selling your home can seem like a huge hassle.

 But now there’s an easier way.
-Contact HomeVestors for a free, no-obligation offer to buy your home as-is.
+Contact HomeVestors.
+We can give you a fair cash offer at our first meeting and generally close in as fast as three weeks.
+Unlike other cash buyers, we won’t hit you with surprise fees, and we’ll be there to walk you through each step of the sale.
 That way, you can sell your house, get a fresh start, and look for a new job with cash in hand.